jhp4741/Replacing-you/README.md

 - haarcascade_profileface.xml

 ***4. Loading a image from User***
+- a picture needed to substitute user's face when out of frame

 ***5. Replacing with picture***
 - when a user is out of frame, replacing with picture that is get from user